KarKLi/MIGA/readme.md

 </root>
 ```

-Also, there are 3 versions of each annotations.
+Also, there are 3 versions of 'each annotations'.

 JSON：
 ```json